Learning to see differently

 Val was in her fifties when she discovered her Aboriginal heritage.
-Mother to Chris, Leanne and Jacinta Tobin, Val grew up in Parramatta, then a very different place to what we see today.
+Mother to Chris, Leanne, Jacinta and Lisa Tobin, Val grew up in Parramatta, then a very different place to what we see today.

 One of six children, Val's mother worked hard to send her children to Catholic schools.
 Her father was Irish, and her sister spent time in the Industrial School for Girls, where she was known as one of the ring leaders of a girls' riot.
 People didn't talk about their Aboriginal heritage at this time.
 Aboriginal children with fair skin were still being removed from their homes by the government.
 Val's mum needed to keep her Aboriginality a secret if she wanted to keep her kids.

 It wasn't until Val's kids were adults when they learned their family heritage.
 They learned more of their story, tracing their family line back to Maria Lock, who happened to be the first Aboriginal girl to be admitted into the Parramatta Native Institute.
 Maria was also the first Aboriginal woman to marry a white man at St. John's Cathedral in Parramatta.
 She was a smart girl, and from an important family.

 Maria Lock, they learned, was the daughter of Yarramundi, a Boorooberongal man from Richmond.
 Yarramundi was a tribal chief, whose meeting with Governor Arthur Phillip in 1791 had been documented by Watkin Tench.
 Maria's brother, Colbee, was the first Aboriginal person to be granted land in the colony.
 The Tobin's became grateful for the meticulous record keeping of the British, who documented everything, leaving these stories ready to be discovered by later generations.